I Think I Love My Wife

 I Think I Love My Wife is a 2007 American romantic comedy film starring Chris Rock, Kerry Washington and Gina Torres.
 Rock co-wrote the film with Louis C.K. and also directed and produced it.
 It is a remake of the 1972 French film Love in the Afternoon by Éric Rohmer.
-The film was released on March 16, 2007 and received generally negative reviews from critics.
+The film was released by Fox Searchlight Pictures on March 16, 2007, and received generally negative reviews from critics while grossing $13.8 million against an $11–14 million budget.